vuejs/vitepress/docs/guide/deploying.md

    Please replace the corresponding branch name.
 For example, if the branch you want to build is `master`, then you should replace `main` with `master` in the above file.
    :::

+3. In your repository's Settings under Pages menu item, select `GitHub Actions` in Build and deployment's Source.

-3. Now commit your code and push it to the `main` branch.
+4. Now commit your code and push it to the `main` branch.

-4. Wait for actions to complete.
+5. Wait for actions to complete.

-5. In your repository's Settings under Pages menu item, select `gh-pages` branch as GitHub Pages source.
-Now your docs will automatically deploy each time you push.
+6. In your repository's Settings under Pages menu item, click `Visit site`, then you can see your site.
+Your docs will automatically deploy each time you push.

 ## GitLab Pages